mciocchi/atomic_d6/README.md

 Tercius can attempt to do anything, but he gains an extra boon in these three Maneuvers over and above those granted by his other Aspects.

+# Dynamic Character Creation

+Dynamic Character Creation throws characters into the middle of the action.
+PCs begin their first session playing "Untrained" characters.

+The PCs don't need to decide how many Expertise Boons they have in any skill until the moment they use that skill.

+When PCs use a skill, the DM prompts them to determine how many Expertise Boons (if any) they want to allocate into the Skill.

+Players may allocate two Expertise Boons in this way.
+They may take a third Expertise Boon in exchange for taking a Bane in something else.

+Over the course of the first session, players are also expected to decide their heritage and find weapons and equipment.
+The DM should work with the players to make sure they find the kind of weapons and equipment that they need.
+Heritage does not need to be decided until it affects the narrative.

+Once these Aspects are chosen, they're fixed, and they can't be changed again without DM permission.

+The first session usually ends with players having a much better idea regarding their character Concept.
+At the end of the session, the DM can choose to allow the PCs to level up to Apprentice (D6) and at that time, they may pick a Concept that sums up the broad idea of what they want their character to be.

+Players may choose to allocate any remaining Expertise Boons when they level up.

+# Quick Character Creation

+Before the story starts, players work with the DM to choose:
+1) Concept
+2) Heritage
+3) 2 Expertise Boons or 3 Expertise Boons and 1 Bane
+4) Starting Equipment

+Players start the first session of the game as Apprentices.

 # TODO Character Progression

+explain experience points

 # Difficulty Scaling